-This bit is set by the PE to signify that the Data Structure Pointer is for the BC Control Block that had a Frame Overflow (Frame Time Exceeded - set by bit 13 of the Root BC CSR).
+This bit is set by the PE to signify that the Data Structure Pointer references the first BC Control Block flagged as the start of a frame (BCCB CSR bit 2 set) that was encountered after a Frame Overflow occurred (Frame Time Exceeded - set by bit 13 of the Root BC CSR).
+For BC applications with multiple start frame BCCBs, the overflow would have occurred in the frame initiated by the previously encountered start of frame BCCB.